kroger/genosmus/_marcos/musb14.md

 - Adler, Samuel.
 1989.
 The Study of Orchestration.
 2nd ed.
 New York, NY: W.W.
 Norton and Company.
 - Antokoletz, Elliott.
 2016.
 "In Defense of Theory and Analysis: A Critical Evaluation of the Discipline and Its Application to Bartók’s Musical Language."
 Musica Theorica 1: 1–25.
 - Brindle, Reginald Smith.
 1966.
 Serial Composition.
 London: Oxford University Press.
+- Cook, Nicholas.
+1987.
+“A Guide to Musical Analysis.”
+New York and London: W. W. Norton & Company.
 - Cope, David.
 1997.
 Techniques of the Contemporary Composer.
 New York, NY: Schirmer Books.
 - Dallin, Leon.
 1974.
 Techniques of Twentieth Century Composition: A Guide to the Materials of Modern Music.
 3rd ed.
 Dubuque, Iowa: WM.
 C. Brown Company.
 - Espinheira, Alexandre Mascarenhas.
 2011.
 "A Teoria Pós-Tonal aplicada à Composição: um guia de sugestões compositivas."
 Universidade Federal da Bahia.